rventura20/LinuxClassRepo/Miscellaneous/DeleteFork/Readme.md

 It's pretty easy, look at the pictures I took below.

 ## Step 1 - Notice your fork is very out of date
+See how the folders in JulianAureliano/LinuxClassRepo are different from melvyniandrag/LinuxClassRepo?
+That's no good, the fork is way out of date.

 ![step 1](01_forkOutOfDate.png)

 ## Step 2 - Click on Settings for your Fork